High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

-In order to probe the DNP mechanism, we recorded ESR spectra from the samples and monitored the DNP signal as a function of the microwave irradiation frequency.
-The changes in the ESR lineshape of doped silicon samples as a function of the doping concentration have been studied extensively \cite{Feher-1959}.
+In order to characterize our samples and further probe the DNP mechanism, we recorded ESR spectra from the samples and monitored the DNP signal as a function of the microwave irradiation frequency.
 Figure \ref{fig:esr} shows the results of low temperature (3.4 K) X-band ESR experiments on two of the samples studied.
 Given the random distribution of donors, the sample contains isolated donors as well as clusters of different sizes with an almost continuous distribution of exchange interaction strengths.
 The measured ESR signal is an incoherent sum of these different contributions \cite{Cullis-1975}.
 The spectra in Figure \ref{fig:esr} show several characteristic features of this sum.
 While the signal from the phosphorus-doped sample was obtained under rapid-passage conditions, the signal from the antimony-doped sample did not satisfy the rapid passage conditions, resulting in some lineshape distortions.